weaveworks-guides/weave-net-legacy/weave-cloud-microservices/cloud-guide-part-2-deploy-continuous-delivery.md

 You will need a GitHub account for this step.

-In order to modify the Socks Shop, fork the following two repositories:
+Before you can modify the Socks Shop, fork the following two repositories:

-* [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the application.
-We will update the color of one of the buttons in this example.
+* [https://github.com/microservices-demo/front-end](https://github.com/microservices-demo/front-end) - the front-end of the Sock Shop application.
+You will update the color of one of the buttons in this example.
-*  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo) - the repo that stores the Kubernetes manifests for the application.
-Flux will update this repository.
+*  [https://github.com/microservices-demo/microservices-demo](https://github.com/microservices-demo/microservices-demo).
+This repo stores the Kubernetes manifests for the application.
+Flux automatically updates this repository.

-Go to each GitHub repository and click "Fork" in the top right hand corner, and fork the repository to your own GitHub account.
+To fork the GitHub repositoris and click "Fork" in the top right hand corner, and the repositories will appear in your own GitHub account.

 ## Shut Down The Socks Shop Running on the Kubernetes Cluster

-If you followed the instructions above, the Socks Shop demo will already be running on your Kubernetes cluster.
-You will need to remove that so you can deploy a copy from your own fork:
+If you followed the instructions above, the Socks Shop demo will already be running in Kubernetes.
+You will need to delete the `sock-shop namespace` so you can deploy a copy from your own fork.

+On the master node run:

 ~~~
 kubectl delete namespace sock-shop
 ~~~

 ## Get a Container Registry Account

-You can use any container registry, such as Docker Hub or Google Container Registry.
-In this example, we'll use Quay.io.

 Sign up for a [Quay.io](https://quay.io) account, and record the username that it gives you.
 When you log in, you'll be able to see it under "Users and Organizations" on the right hand side of the Repositories page.

-Make an empty Quay.io repository called `front-end`, where you'll configure Travis to push to.
+Create a new publich repository called `front-end`.
+You will use this repository to configure Travis to push to.

 ## Get a Continuous Integration Account

 If you already have your own CI system, you can use that instead.
 All that Flux needs is something that creates a container image and pushes it to the registry whenever you push a change to GitHub.

 The example used here is [Travis CI](https://travis-ci.org/).
 Sign up for an account if you haven't got one already, and then hook it up to your GitHub account.
-Click the `+` button next to "My Repositories" and toggle on the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.
+Click the `+` button next to "My Repositories" and toggle the button for `<YOUR_GITHUB_USERNAME>/front-end` so that Travis automatically runs builds for the repo.

 ## Edit the travis.yml File